pcastellanoescuder/PUM/README.md

 # PUM

-This repository contains the code we used for the "Spain Nightingale Contest" created by @RLadiesBIO (https://github.com/rladies/spain_nightingale/).
+This repository contains the code we used for the "Nightingale Contest Spain" created by @RLadiesBIO (https://github.com/rladies/spain_nightingale/).

-Repository managed by Marta Bofill, Guillermo Villacampa and Pol Castellano.
+Repository managed by Marta Bofill (@martabofillr
+), Guillermo Villacampa (@G_Villacampa
+) and Pol Castellano (@polcastellano_).